China blue chips ease for the week, resources firms lead gains

-SHANGHAI, July 7 China stocks ended mixed for the week, with blue chips snapping a two-week winning streak amid worries over economic growth and rising expectations of moves toward tighter policy globally.
+SHANGHAI, July 7 (Reuters) - China stocks ended mixed for the week, with blue chips snapping a two-week winning streak amid worries over economic growth and rising expectations of moves toward tighter policy globally.

 The blue-chip CSI300 index fell 0.1 percent, to 3,655.93 points, while the Shanghai Composite Index added 0.2 percent to 3,217.96 points.